 Although the Court’s ruling in this case was understandable, it also puts the accident victim in an unfortunate position.
 After all, victims often rely on insurance coverage to receive compensation, as many drivers lack the financial resources to personally satisfy a substantial judgment.

-Dealing with insurance companies is just one of many subjects that a qualified Toronto personal injury lawyer can assist you with following a car accident.
-Call the Preszler Law Firm to schedule a free, no-obligation consultation with one of our lawyers today.
+Dealing with insurance companies is just one of many subjects with which an Ontario personal injury lawyer may be able to assist following a car accident.
+Call the Preszler Injury Lawyers to schedule a free, no-obligation consultation with one of our lawyers today.
 You can book a free consultation with our legal team using our website online booking form, live chat agent, text, phone or email.
 Remember, you don’t pay unless we win and this consultation is a free no-obligation consultation.